Touhou Project: Windows games

 The eighteenth game in the series, which released on May 4, 2021.
 The game features Reimu Hakurei, Marisa Kirisame, Sakuya Izayoi, and Sanae Kochiya as playable characters.
-The game features Ability Cards, which they go investigating on Youkai Mountain.
+The game features Ability Cards, which the player acquires to gain various boosts and abilities.
+The game follows the investigation on Yōkai Mountain of the appearance of these cards.
 The trial version was released on March 21, 2021, at Reitaisai 18.
 The demo was later released on Steam on March 24, 2021.
-The full game was released on May 4, 2021 at Gensou Kagura 5 and on Steam.
+The full game was released on May 4, 2021, at Gensou Kagura 5 and on Steam.